Call for Abstracts

 Authors will receive immediate confirmation of abstract submission, thus obtaining a link that will allow them to log back into their abstracts, should changes need to be made.
 The submission process will be divided into several steps to make it easy for the submitter and to encourage the submission of all required information.
 Submitters who are interrupted before completing all steps can log back in and resume where they left off.
 Abstracts can be completed and repeatedly modified at any time up until the submission deadline.

-Organized sessions must have exactly three papers with one presenting author and one discussant, plus any co-authors for each paper.
-In total, each session will have three presenting authors, three discussants and one session chair.
+Organized sessions must have exactly 3 abstracts with 1 presenting author and 1 discussant per abstract, plus any co-authors.
+We encourage you to create sessions composed of presenting authors and discussants from different backgrounds.
+Submitters will be asked to categorize their session into 1 of the 15 Program Areas.
 An abstract of 500 words or less is required for each abstract in the session.
 Co-presenters can either complete their own abstract submission or allow the organizer to do so.
-We strongly encourage you to assemble sessions with diverse participants, in keeping with ASHEcon's objectives and values.
-Please note that abstracts within organized sessions may be rejected, accepted as a poster, or transferred to another session.
+Please note that abstracts within organized sessions may be rejected, accepted as a poster (if indicated that the presenting author was willing to accept a poster assignment), or transferred to another session.
 All transferred or rejected abstracts will be replaced with a different abstract.

 Begin a submission to the following:

-*** The deadline for all submissions is Monday, November 30, 2020 at 11:59:59 PM EST. All submitters must be a current member of ASHEcon or pay a $100 fee to submit an abstract.
+*** The deadline for all submissions is Monday, December 3, 2018 at 11:59:59 PM EST. All submitters must be a current member of ASHEcon or pay a $100 fee to submit an abstract.
 You can verify your membership status or join ASHEcon here.
 There is no fee to submit a Policy Roundtable or Spotlight Session.
-All submitters will receive an acceptance or rejection notice around March 1, 2021. ***
+All submitters will receive an acceptance or rejection notice in early February 2019. ***

-There are four steps to the abstract submission process.
+There are 4 steps to the online submission process.

 - Title - Enter the title of the proposal (single paper or organized session) and submitting author's email address.